mozai/s3-backup/README.md

 TODO
 ====
+* move the config out to a config file so I don't have to keep stripping/ injecting my personal info to this git repo. =P

 * Easy tool to just point at a dir like /home/radio and upload just that one thing right now.
 Needed for the huge and unchanging things like /home/radio/sessionrecordings

 * Is it worth doing level-2 incrementals with tar?

+* investigate using `aws s3api put-object` instead of `aws s3 cp`, so we can use tagging for expiry instead of object-name prefixes

+* incremental backups of mysql databases, how if possible?